jbuckman/jbuckman.github.io/_posts/2022-02-21-abstraction-enables-thought.md

 A final comment: when applying this law, be mindful of scale.
 We've discussed some abstractions that are ancient and immensely powerful (like counting); many others are more modern (like atoms, random variables, or evolution), but have proven themselves in many different arenas, both theoretically and empircally.
 Compared to these titans of tried-and-true, there is almost no difference between an idea that was proposed ten years ago and one that was proposed yesterday.
 So, don't use Lindy's law as carte-blanche justification for the status quo.
 Invoke it only if the abstraction in question truly deserves it.

+### The Social Value of Shared Abstractions

+Even if we identify that a particular abstraction is bad, it doesn't mean we should discard it immediately.
+Communication between individuals is only possible on a substrate of shared abstraction.
+Even if we have chosen to discard this abstraction as a model of *reality*, it's still worth keeping around as a model of how *other people* think.
+This will allow you to continue to engage with the community, participate in discussions, and interpret prior literature.

+But when ingesting new information, we can get in the habit of mapping from the bad abstraction into a better one, and work with the improved version.
+If we have made the correct call, we will be rewarded with clearer thinking, deeper insight, and a richer set of connections to other areas.
+And of course, once we have convinced ourselves of the value of this new way of thinking, we should share our insights with others.
+Eventually, we will bring the whole community on board.

 ---

 #### Addendum